momiji15/100-days-of-code/log.md

 **Thoughts** Didn't have that many issues today.
 I have some baseline knowledge on using Git, so I will be using that from now on to update my work.

 **Link to work:**[B.K.S.
 Iyengar Tribute Page] (https://github.com/momiji15/tributepage)

+### Day 5: January 6, 2017

+**Today's Progress**:
+ - I am still getting the hang of using Git.
+ - I added jQuery to my website but I didn't add any jQuery elements to my page yet.
+ - I spent most of the time trying to figure out how to align the picture I have.
+ - For some reason I cannot get the text for the title any bigger than what it is.
+I will work more on this tomorrow.

+ **Thoughts** The Google text size issue is seriously getting on my nerves.
+At least I figured out how to center the image.
+It wasn't
+              as easy as they make it in the tutorials!